The latest expert opinions, articles, and guides for the Java professional.

 Wrapper plugin is an easy way to ensure a user of your Maven build has everything that is necessary.
 It will generate a couple of shell scripts that can download a specific Maven version, so you’ll have reproducible builds.
 It is also useful to bake in some configuration, like the remote repositories declaration into the maven archive.
 Then the wrapper will ensure that you get the correct configuration out of the box.

 There’s also a Spring Boot plugin which compiles your Spring Boot app and builds an executable fat jar.
 It comes with a more sensible configuration that the compiler plugin’s default.
 Pretty handy.

 The last, but not least in our list is the Exec plugin.
 The exec plugin is used to execute Java commands as the part of your build process.
 If you need to achieve something for which you don’t have a plugin yet, you can substitute it with an invocation of the exec plugin.

-Useful command line options
+Useful command line options for MVN

 Besides understanding what Maven lifecycle is or what plugins are available, you can also remember a list of command line options that can simplify or speed up your work with Maven.
 Here is a list of a few that we think are relevant to almost anyone.